amyjko/bookish/examples/tutorial/chapters/introduction.md

 We will also replace \-\- with em-dashes -- like the one in this sentence.

-You can also cite things <ref1,ref2> or just cite one thing <ref3>.

 When clicking on something in the index, the index word should be highlighted no matter how many times the index appears in a span of text and regardless of whether the *index word* is formatted.

 It's also possible to use basic subscripts and superscripts.
 To make a superscript, wrap text between `\^` characters, as in: